Alex Colville: Career

-He left teaching to devote himself to painting and print-making full-time from a studio in his home on York Street; this building is now named Colville House.
+He left teaching to devote himself to painting and print-making full-time from a studio in his home in Sackville on York Street; this building is now named Colville House.
+The house was donated to Mount Allison by the Colville family.
+It now serves as a museum and gallery dedicated to Alex Colville's life and work under the auspice of the Owens Art Gallery.

+Colville often used his immediate surroundings as subject matter, using his family as models.
+Throughout his career, his wife Rhoda Colville, who was also an artist and poet, served as a model for a number of his celebrated works.
+Rhoda Colville's recreational life as a swimmer, skater, dancer, singer, pianist and cyclist was featured in her husband's pieces, often set in the landscapes and waterways of Annapolis Valley.

 In 1966, works by Colville along with those of Yves Gaucher and Sorel Etrog represented Canada at the Venice Biennale.
 In 1967, Colville was made an Officer of the Order of Canada, elevated to Companion in 1982, the order's highest level.
 In 1973, the University of Windsor gave him an honorary doctor of laws.

-Colville's wife served as the model for a number of his celebrated works.
-Rhoda Colville's recreational life as a swimmer, skater, dancer, singer, pianist and cyclist was featured in her husband's pieces, often set in the landscapes and waterways of Annapolis Valley.

 Colville lived in St. Catharines, Ontario, for three years before moving to Nova Scotia.
 In 1973, he moved his family to his wife's hometown of Wolfville, where they lived and worked in the house that her father built and in which she was born.
-The Colvilles had three sons, a daughter, and eight grandchildren.

 In contrast to many of his contemporaries, Colville aligned himself with the Progressive Conservative Party of Canada and was a card-carrying party member for many years.
 In 1981 he was appointed chancellor of Nova Scotia's Acadia University serving in that role until 1991.

-Death
+In 1997, he received an honorary degree at the Nova Scotia College of Art and Design.

+Personal life and death

+Colville and his wife, Rhoda Wright, had one daughter and three sons, one of whom predeceased them in 2012.
+They additionally had eight grandchildren and two great-grandchildren.
+Wright died on December 29, 2012, after succumbing to dementia.

-Colville died on 16 July 2013 at his house in Wolfville at the age of 92 of a heart condition.
-His wife Rhoda Wright died on 29 December 2012.
-They are survived by three of their four children, Graham, Charles, and Ann.
-Their second son, John, died on 22 February 2012.
+Colville died on July 16, 2013 at his house in Wolfville at the age of 92, after suffering from a heart condition.
+His funeral was held on July 24 at Acadia University's Manning Memorial Chapel.